 Regular nacho chips: I recommend the restaurant-style ones so that you can get more toppings on each nacho!

-Blue corn nacho chips: I chose these because the mix of the two types of nachos will make the plate more colourful and inviting!
-I say an appetizing plate of nachos has lots of colour!
+Blue corn nacho chips: I chose these because the mix of the two types of nachos will make the plate more colorful and inviting!
+I say an appetizing plate of nachos has lots of color!

 Cheeses: I’m using a mix of Monterey Jack cheese and old white cheddar.